-The Threads parameter let you define how many threads the program should use.
-The program shows you how many threads it detected.
+The Threads parameter lets you define how many threads the program should use.
+The program shows you how many threads it has detected.
 Only physical threads are counted.

-Furthermore you can adjust the Hash value and let the engine use it's own book.
+Furthermore you can adjust the Hash value and let the engine use its own book.